PART OF A SERIES

 Meanwhile, from the owner's perspective, now you can only offer your assets through a limited portal.
 This is even more unfair to the business than to the customers.
 Imagine, being capable of offering your 100%, but the delivery vehicle is only operating at half capacity, how would you feel?

-Zoom offers only "a window view", a snap shot, and participants may not enjoy the visuals to its fullest potential.
+Zoom offers only "a window view", a snap shot, and the visuals may not be at its fullest potential.

 OTHER DISABLED SENSES

 Although sounds are technically available, it'll be limited to conversations usage most of the time.

 Sense of smell is not applicable, along with sense of touch.
 Tactility is integral to a live escape game, one that separates it from digital ancestors.